ikeda46/website/content/en/publication/2021-shirasaki-etal-mnras/index.md

   maps using one-point probability distribution functions (PDFs) and also perform matching analysis for positive peaks and massive clusters.
 An ensemble learning technique with our GANs is successfully applied to reproduce the PDFs of the lensing convergence.
-About $60%$ of the peaks in the denoised maps with height greater than 5$σ$ have counterparts of massive clusters within a separation of 6 arcmin.
+About 60\% of the peaks in the denoised maps with height greater than 5$\sigma$ have counterparts of massive clusters within a separation of 6 arcmin.
 We show that PDFs in the denoised maps are not compromised by details of multiplicative biases and photometric redshift distributions, nor by shape measurement errors, and that the PDFs show stronger cosmological dependence compared to the noisy counterpart.
-  We apply our denoising method to a part of the first-year HSC data to show that the observed mass distribution is statistically consistent with the prediction from the standard $Łambda$CDM model.
+  We apply our denoising method to a part of the first-year HSC data to show that the observed mass distribution is statistically consistent with the prediction from the standard $\Lambda$CDM model.
 featured: false
 publication: '*Monthly Notices of the Royal Astronomical Society*'
 tags: